 Adults must file their lawsuit within three years of the date of the accident and children have until their 19th birthday to file a lawsuit, even if the accident occurred when they were infants.
 It is important to contact a car accident attorney in Michigan as soon as possible so that you do not miss important deadlines that can destroy your case.

 HOW MUCH CAN I SUE FOR IF I AM INJURED IN A MICHIGAN CAR ACCIDENT?

 A settlement for injuries suffered in a Michigan car accident depend on a number of factors.
 These include the following:

-The types of activities missed due to the injury
+- The types of activities missed due to the injury, and or

 There are other factors that go into determining the amount of settlement, which include the limits of the liability insurance policy and even the location where the lawsuit is filed.
 You can see a sample of our Michigan car accident verdicts and settlements.
 Every case is different so it is important to discuss the facts of your accident with one of our experienced car accident attorneys.